 For this very reason, modern building standards require smoke detectors throughout the house.
 In any residential home in Georgia, smoke detectors are required in every bedroom, hallway, garage, and basement.

-The most important safety feature of modern smoke detectors is that each smoke detector is inked together so that when one goes off, they all go off.
+The most important safety feature of modern smoke detectors is that each smoke detector is linked together so that when one goes off, they all go off.
 This means a fire in the basement will sound the smoke alarm in all of the bedrooms upstairs.
 Many homes were built before this method became standard and only have stand-alone battery-powered smoke detectors, if any.
 Unfortunately, a smoke detector is only effective if someone hears it.